marverenic/Jockey/exoplayer-flac/README.md

 ## Build instructions ##

-To use this extension you need to clone the ExoPlayer repository and depend on its modules locally.
+To use this extension, you need to clone the ExoPlayer repository and depend on its modules locally.
 Instructions for doing this can be found in ExoPlayer's [top level README][].